What is courier van insurance?

 Haulage van cover differs from courier van insurance mainly because it's intended for longer journeys, where only one or two stops will be involved.

 Courier insurance policies often cover van use for light haulage work like furniture removal.

 What level of courier van insurance should I get?

-There are 3 levels of cover to choose from for your courier van insurance.
-Comprehensive cover gives you to most protection but it isn’t necessarily the most expensive.
+There are 3 levels of cover to choose from when buying courier van insurance:

 How can I get cheaper courier van insurance?